It started as a curiosity experiment

 I started small.
 Built a few skills to automate a browser, pull job descriptions off boards, email them to myself.
 It sort of worked.
 Felt clever for about two days.

 Then I hit the obvious walls.
 I needed Python to scrape LinkedIn properly.
-I needed SerpAPI to cover other job boards.
+I needed SerpAPI to cover other job boards and turn scattered search results into something useful.
 And I desperately needed to stop generating CVs by pasting updated lines into a Word document one at a time like it was 2014.

 That last problem led me to RenderCV, an open-source library that lets you take structured data and output a properly formatted CV programmatically.
 Massive shoutout to that project.

 So now I had discovery and CV generation somewhat automated.
 But I was drowning in roles.
 Twenty, thirty new listings a day that looked vaguely relevant.
-I couldn't apply to all of them even with faster CV turnaround.
+I couldn’t apply to all of them even with faster CV turnaround, especially when most job-search websites still make you upload your resume and repeat the same details for online applications.

 I added another LLM to score each job against my profile.
 Match percentage, strengths, gaps, honest assessment.